-Virginia Senator Adam P. Ebbin took office in January 2012 after serving for eight years in the House of Delegates.
+Virginia Senator Adam P. Ebbin took office in 2012 after serving for eight years in the House of Delegates.

-He is a member of the Northern Virginia Transportation Commission, the School Readiness Committee, the Virginia Geographic Information Network Advisory Board, the Commission on Economic Opportunity for Virginians in Aspiring and Diverse Communities,and the Joint Subcommittee on Block Grants.
-He is also a founding member of American State Legislators for Gun Violence Prevention.
+He is a member of the Northern Virginia Transportation Commission, the School Readiness Committee, the Commission on Economic Opportunity for Virginians in Aspiring and Diverse Communities,and the Task force to Commemorate the Centennial Anniversary of Women's Right to Vote.
+He is also the Co-Chair of the General Assembly Gun Violence Prevention Caucus and a steering committee member of American State Legislators for Gun Violence Prevention.

-His leadership skills were previously recognized by Governor Mark Warner, who in 2002 appointed Adam to serve as Chief Deputy Commissioner of the Department of Labor and Industry.
+His leadership skills were previously recognized by Governor Mark Warner, who in 2002 appointed Adam to serve as his Chief Deputy Commissioner of the Department of Labor and Industry.